1962 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 This comprehensive value chart spanning from 2003 to present reveals the remarkable price hierarchy among 1962 Lincoln cents, showcasing how condition and variety dramatically impact collector value.

 What makes this data particularly fascinating is how proof coins with special designations compete closely with business strikes.
-The 1962 DCAM 69 (Deep Cameo Proof-69) ranks third at $1,500, highlighting collectors’ appreciation for exceptional proof quality and cameo contrast.
-The significant value gap between MS-66 and MS-67 grades is evident, with the 1962-D jumping from $200 to $1,560, illustrating the premium placed on top-tier preservation.
+The 1962 DCAM PR-69 (Deep Cameo Proof-69) ranks third at $1,500, highlighting collectors’ appreciation for exceptional proof quality and cameo contrast.
+The significant value gap between MS-66 and MS-67 grades is evident, with the 1962-D jumping from $200 to $1,560 — illustrating the steep premium placed on top-tier preservation.

 Also Read: Lincoln Wheat Penny Value (1909-1958)